nfal09/docs/docs/javascript/javascript-language.md

 ### `for`

-JavaScript's `for` loop is one of the more complicated pieces of syntax in the langauge.
+JavaScript's `for` loop is one of the more complicated pieces of syntax in the language.
 The *header* of the `for` loop controls how many times the loop runs, and it consists of three parts:

 ```javascript
 // header